NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > And Jehovah said to Moses, “Behold, **I am coming to you in a thick cloud**, that the people may hear when I speak with you, and may also believe you forever.”
 When Moses told the words of the people to Jehovah,

+Jehocah is the one who comes on the clouds.
 [See The Cloud Rider](#the-cloud-rider)

 ## Exodus 23:20-23